ncsu-landscape-dynamics/rpops/README.md

 ## Contributing

 Please see the [pops-core](https://github.com/ncsu-landscape-dynamics/pops-core#readme) repository for contributing best practices and release policies.
 Other than that, just open pull requests against this repo.
-We suggest following [Style Guide from hadley](http://adv-r.had.co.nz/Style.html) for R code.
+We suggest following the [Style Guide from Hadley](http://adv-r.had.co.nz/Style.html) for R code.

 ## Authors and contributors